project-march/ProjectMarch/doc/using_the_march_exoskeleton/using_the_pressure_soles.rst

 More info on this step can be found `here <https://www.moticon.de/doc/science_desktop_software/record/udp/>`_.

-3. Lastly use should set the correct launch arguments.
+3. Set the correct launch arguments.
 You should set pressure_soles to true and if you are not using the standard Switch laptop connected to the project March router, you should set the IP-address on which the Moticon desktop app is running.